Top Solar Energy Stocks in India (2026)

 • Strengthening Solar Grid Infrastructure: The Government has allotted ₹1,500 cr. to strengthen the solar power grid.

-• Boost for Solar R&D and Innovation: The increase in the budget will fund innovation in solar technologies, such as PV cells and storage.
+• Boost for Solar R&D and Innovation: The increased budget will fund innovation in solar technologies, including PV cells and storage.

-• Single-Window Clearance for Projects: A single-window system will speed up the development of new solar projects by simplifying the process for obtaining land and environmental clearances.
+• Single-Window Clearance for Projects: A single-window system will expedite the development of new solar projects by streamlining the process of obtaining land and environmental clearances.

 Future of Solar Energy Stocks in India